 First Tee golf camps are designed to introduce golfers to the game in a fun camp format.
 Girls and boys will learn about golf equipment, course etiquette, swing fundamentals, and some of The First Tee’s Core Values and Life Skills.
 Golf camps (with the exception of the Sunday evening girls-only camp) are two hours in length.
 The LPGA camp is for girls only and will meet for one hour during the each of the six sessions.

-(Recreation’s Spring / Summer brochure will be mailed to Woodbury residents on March 13)
+(Recreation’s Spring / Summer brochure will be mailed to Woodbury residents in early March)